 "Sam must save himself, while on his honeymoon, from his new bride's ex-husband.
 Also, Congress wants Sam to change history by stopping the U2 flight that was shot down over Russia in 1960."

 It all began right here: on this day in 1990, The Flash aired its pilot episode on CBS.
+This somewhat campy incarnation starred thin-skinned John Wesley Shipp -- who delivered top camp honors in the role as the speedy superhero.
 According to our friends at IMDB.com, here's the plot summary:

 "A laboratory accident endows a police scientist with the ability to move at superhuman speed which he uses to battle a menacing gang as a superhero."